LoRyder1/FCCodingChal/README.md

 ## Built with

 * Ruby - is a dynamic, reflective, object-oriented, general-purpose programming language.
-* rspec - is a behavior-driven development (BDD) framework for the Ruby programming language.
+* RSpec - is a behavior-driven development (BDD) framework for the Ruby programming language.
-* cucumber - is a software tool used to run accepatance testing for software
+* Cucumber - is a software tool used to run accepatance testing for software

 ## Authors